Simon-K-Schaefer/ManifoldX/README.md

 # ManifoldX
-A wrapper and analysis pipeline for parallelized FoldX workflows to analyse 3 dimensional protein complex structures.
+A wrapper and analysis pipeline for parallelized FoldX workflows for high perfomance computing (HPC) to analyse 3 dimensional protein complex structures.
 The pipeline involves file cleanup and repair, automated data curation, and a tabular summary of results.
 This Version of the pipeline utilises the FoldX PSSM algoritm to substitute subsequently every position in 2 interacting proteins chains with Ala to calculates the interaction energies between both proteins.
 This identifies important interaction residues in an automated way to map protein protein interfaces.